People Behind the Names

 Library hours vary to accommodate campus needs throughout the year.
 The hours can be found on the website here.

-Located on the east side of campus, the Marx Center is named in honor of Lawrence Marx, Jr., of Purchase, N.Y., who became interested in the College when his daughter, Lynn Marx Silverman ’64, enrolled at Hood in 1960.
+Located on the spot where Blazer Hall now sits, the Marx Center was named in honor of Lawrence Marx, Jr., of Purchase, New York, who became interested in the College when his daughter, Lynn Marx Silverman ’64, enrolled at Hood in 1960.

 Mr. Marx’s interest in the College continued to grow, and in return, the College asked Mr. Marx to serve on the Board of Associates, and later, the Board of Trustees.
 The Lawrence Marx, Jr., Resource Management Center, dedicated in 1983, is named in recognition of his outstanding leadership to Hood.

-Mr. Marx was born in New Rochelle, N.Y. on April 16, 1915, one of the two children of Lawrence and Estelle Marx.
+Mr. Marx was born in New Rochelle, New York, on April 16, 1915, one of the two children of Lawrence and Estelle Marx.
 His brother’s name was Albert.
 He is a graduate of the Horace Mann School and Phillips Exeter Academy, and graduated from Dartmouth College in 1936.

 A successful businessman, Mr. Marx followed his father’s footsteps into the family business now known as United Merchants and Manufacturers, a textile-processing firm with offices in New York and Teaneck, New Jersey.
 He has since retired as executive vice president.